srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

 Firstly, building a Jekyll Github Page took me quite sometime even when I had some HTML and CSS experience.
 I faced a lot of issues, and particularly that my webpage was developing fine locally but not on Github Pages.

 [Mike Dane](https://www.youtube.com/watch?v=gsYqPL9EFwQ) I learnt mostly from his videos and then [CSS Vanish](https://github.community/t/css-not-being-applied-in-pages/10466) learnt the other problems that might be the root cause for the failures.
+Most useful and thorough answer is by *Tammy Metz (tmetz)*<br>
 [To embed files](https://www.w3docs.com/snippets/html/how-to-embed-pdf-in-html.html) like pdfs